Allow Yourself a Vacation with Respite Care Services

 Does this sound familiar?
 Your coworker comes back after two weeks in a tropical paradise.
 She’s tan, relaxed and passing around photos of herself in her swimsuit on a catamaran, enjoying an umbrella drink at a luau and swimming with sea turtles.
 You think to yourself that the way you spent your week off—helping your elderly mom move to a retirement apartment—wasn’t quite so glamorous!
 And you don’t feel very rested, that’s for sure!

-It’s a well-known fact that family caregivers who are also employed often spend most of their vacation time tending to the needs of their loved ones.
-They use up their days off day by day as they take elderly loved ones to the doctor, supervise their rehabilitation appointments, take them shopping, drive them to activities at the senior center, and help keep their home safe and in order.
+It’s a well-known fact that family caregivers who are also employed often spend most of their vacation tending to the needs of their loved ones.
+They use up their time off day by day as they take elderly loved ones to the doctor, supervise their rehabilitation appointments, take them shopping, drive them to activities at the senior center, and help keep their home safe and in order.

 Mental health experts tell us that taking a vacation is very important!
 It is a time for renewal and for recharging our emotional batteries.
 The change of scene and change of pace help us avoid burnout at our job, and give us a break from the usual stresses we face each day.
 Savvy employers know this, and encourage their employees to take the time off.
 Yet surveys show, many Americans fail to take all the vacation time to which they are entitled.
 And caregivers, even if they take all their leave, aren’t spending it in relaxing, spirit-renewing activities.